 Bitcoin exchanges are the best to try out crypto and play around

 Here is the good news.
 It is as easy as 1-2-3 to set up an account, deposit money, and trade on a Bitcoin exchange (see a good overview here).
-On the flip side, crypto exchanges are bleeding when it comes to being secure, and can be very expensive.
-As such, we we would encourage you to either use them for fun only, or really wisely.
+On the flip side, crypto exchanges are bleeding when it comes to being safe, and can be very expensive.
+As such, we would encourage you to either use them for fun only or really wisely.

 Opening a Bitcoin exchange account is easy

 Brokerchooser is a stockbroker comparison site primarily.
 As such, we have not tested all of the Bitcoin exchanges.
 But, here are a few names for you to check: